 In this study, SSI incidence after lumbar spine surgery was 7.5%, which associated with previously reported ranges (0.7% to 12%).
 These findings highlight several patient and surgical factors that significantly influence SSI risk.
 Advanced age emerged as a risk factor: each additional year increased infection odds by 3%.
 Although some studies have not found age to be significant, these results suggest that age-related declines in immune function and wound healing may contribute to higher SSI vulnerability in older patients10.
 Even with prior research, obesity and diabetes were strong predictors of SSI in the study.
 Patients with BMI≥30 had 2.5% times higher SSI odds, and diabetics had 2.4% times higher odds.
-Zhang and Li (2018) reported diabetes (RR=2.19)obesity (RR=2.87) and as significant SSI risk factors after lumbar surgerv.
+Zhang and Li (2018) reported diabetes (RR=2.19) and obesity (RR=2.87) as significant SSI risk factors after lumbar surgery.
 The metabolic impairments associated with obesity and hyperglycemia likely impair wound healing and immune response, increasing infection susceptibility.
 Smoking was another independent risk factor (OR=2.1% in the study).
-This supports a metaanalysis by Kong et al. (2017) showing smokers have a significantly higher SSI risk OR =1.26%) compared (pooled to nonsmokers.
-Nicotine and other tobacco circulation toxins can impair and inflammatory responses, which may explain this association.
-Notably, some studies have yielded inconsistent results regarding smoking, possibly due to study design differences, but these findings affirm that tobacco use is an important modifiable risk factor in spinal SSI.
+This supports a meta-analysis by Kong et al. (2017) showing smokers have a significantly higher SSI risk (pooled OR =1.26%) compared to nonsmokers.
+Nicotine and other tobacco toxins can impair circulation and inflammatory responses, which may explain this association. studies Notably, some have vielded inconsistent results regarding smoking, possibly due to study design differences, but these findings affirm that tobacco use is an important modifiable risk factor in spinal SSI.
 Among surgical factors, prolonged operative time and greater intraoperative blood loss both independently increased SSI risk.
 Longer surgery duration likely prolongs tissue exposure and operating room time, raising contamination risk, while excessive bleeding can compromise oxygen delivery to tissues and dilute immune factors.
-In this study multivariate analysis also showed that instrumentation use (implantation of hardware) was the most potent predictor (OR=3.0).
+In this studv showed multivariate analysis also that use instrumentation (implantation of hardware) was the most potent predictor (OR=3.0).
 Instrumentation may facilitate biofilm formation and reduce antibiotic penetration, as reported in other studies of spinal fusion infections.
 Together, these results suggest meticulous surgical techniques (reducing duration and blood loss) and judicious use of implants when possible.

 These results have practical implications.
 Preoperative optimization, including weight management, strict glycemic control, and smoking cessation should be emphasized for spine patients.
 Intraoperatively, surgeons should take measures to minimize operative time and blood loss, such as efficient workflow, hypotensive anesthesia, and blood-sparing techniques.
 Rigorous sterile techniques, perioperative antibiotics, and postoperative wound surveillance are also essential.
-However, identified risk factors, the SSI rate may be reduced.
+However, the proper management of identified risk factors, may reduce incidence of SSI.